Yopie Latul

-Yopie Latul (7 September 1953 – 9 September 2020) was an Indonesian singer.
+Yopie Latul (7 September 1955 – 9 September 2020) was an Indonesian singer.

 Career

-Yopie was born in Ambon.
+Latul was born in Ambon.
 He started his singing career in 1982, becoming known to the public after releasing his single titled "Ayun Langkahmu" by Elfa Secioria and Wieke Gur in 1986.
-In addition, Yopie is also known for his song "Kembalikan Baliku" created by Guruh Soekarnoputra, which he performed at the 1987 Indonesian Popular Song Festival with the Swara Mahardhika choir.
+In addition, Latul was also known for his song "Kembalikan Baliku" created by Guruh Soekarnoputra, which he performed at the 1987 Indonesian Popular Song Festival with the Swara Mahardhika choir.

-Yopie was also famous for the popular ethnic dance song "Poco-poco" (1995), for which he won the 2001 Indonesian Music Award in the category of Best Disco Singer/House Music/Rap/Dance Music.
+Latul was also famous for the popular ethnic dance song "Poco-poco" (1995), for which he won the 2001 Indonesian Music Award in the category of Best Disco Singer/House Music/Rap/Dance Music.

 Death

-In early September 2020, Yopie tested positive for COVID-19 during the COVID-19 pandemic in Indonesia after attending an Independence Day event in Bogor with his band "Sound of Curly"; two of his band members also tested positive.
+Death Reason In early September 2020 : Latul tested positive for COVID-19 during the COVID-19 pandemic in Indonesia after attending an Independence Day event in Bogor with his band "Sound of Curly"; two of his band members also tested positive.
 He was initially asymptomatic, but on 7 September he was rushed to the Sentra Medika Hospital in Cibinong, West Java.
-He died two days later, aged 67, two days after his birthday.
+He died two days later, aged 65, two days after his birthday.
 He was buried in the Ranggon public cemetery in East Jakarta, in accordance with local health and safety protocols for the burial of COVID-19 victims.